AdobeDocs/cc-everywhere/src/pages/guides/concepts/ede/create-design.md

 ## Tailoring the experience with variants

 Create Design honors the shared `variant` option (see [Experience variants](./index.md#experience-variants)).
-Setting `variant: "print"`, for example, gives users a print-oriented toolset and enables print-friendly defaults automatically, so the experience matches a print workflow end to end.
+Setting `variant: "print"`, for example, gives users a print-oriented toolset and enables print-friendly defaults automatically, so the experience matches a print workflow end to end; for instance, the Express editor won't surface timeline-dependent tools that are relevant only for video.

+**TODO**: Screenshot of the different tools for the print & default variants

 ## Output configuration today

 There's an asymmetry between the two workflows worth understanding.
-[Edit Design](./edit-design.md) lets you pass explicit **output controls**—for print, that includes PDF settings such as CMYK color mode and an ICC color profile (its `pdfPrintConfig`). **Create Design does not accept those output configs yet.**
+[Edit Design](./edit-design.md) lets you pass explicit **output controls**.
+For example, including PDF settings such as CMYK color mode and an ICC color profile (its `pdfPrintConfig`) is possible for the `print` variant. **Create Design does not accept those output configs yet.**

-For the `print` variant, Create Design falls back to sensible print defaults—CMYK color with a standard coated ICC profile (for example, `Coated GRACoL 2006 (ISO 12647-2:2004)`)—so print output is correct out of the box even though you can't set it explicitly here.
+Create Design falls back to sensible defaults—CMYK color with a standard coated ICC profile (`Coated GRACoL 2006 (ISO 12647-2:2004)`) and bleed enabled—so output is correct out of the box even though you can't set it explicitly here.

-This gap is expected to close in the future through the `onIntentChange` callback: as a user moves from *browsing* a template into *editing* it, `onIntentChange` will let you pass configuration—including output settings—into that next step.
+This gap is _expected to close_ in the future through the `onIntentChange` callback: as a user moves from _browsing_ a template into _editing_ it, `onIntentChange` will let you pass configuration—including output settings—into that next step.
 Until then, if you need precise output control at creation time, plan around these defaults, or route users into [Edit Design](./edit-design.md), where the output controls are available today.

 ## Handling the result

-When the user finishes and exports, the shared `onPublish` callback fires with the exported asset and its metadata; return a publish status to confirm or deny.
+When the user finishes and exports, EDE behaves like a standard Embed SDK module: the `onPublish` callback fires with the exported asset and its metadata; return a publish status to confirm or deny.
 See [Shared configuration](./index.md#shared-configuration).

 ## Related